hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > His motives for it, he alone can tell,
 >
-> How could he e'er such vulgar notions know,
+> How could he ever such vulgar notions know,
 >
 > For he's above a dancer at a show.
 >